ADVERTISEMENT

 → REVIEW

-Playing the piano can be this affordable without sacrificing modern equipment and good sounds.
-Usually, you would have to pay a lot more for a portable piano with this much equipment.
+Playing the piano can be this affordable without having to sacrifice modern features and great sounds.
+You'd have to pay a lot more for any other portable piano with this many features.

 DP-28 Plus : 389,00 €